Mikkevaris/controlledptt-sensor/array-mlx-sensor/README.md

 # Requirements

-- Teensy or similar board
+- Teensy or similar board (we used Teensy 3.6)
 - MLX90621 IR thermal array or similar sensor
 - Two resistors (4,7 kOhm)
 - One capacitor (100 nF)